windup/windup-quickstarts/ejb-beanutils-async/README.md

 What is it?
 -----------

-The BeanUtils AsynchronousMethod is not compatible with Red Hat JBoss Enterprise Application Platform remote EJBs and must be replaced with the Java EE 6 @Asynchronous annotation.
+The Seam Asynchronous annotation is not compatible with remote EJBs in Red Hat JBoss Enterprise Application Platform and must be replaced with the Java EE 6 @Asynchronous annotation.

 You can create Windup rules using XML or by writing Java addons.
 This quickstart demonstrates both approaches.